dikpaal/Conception/README.md

 ```
 ## Phase 4: Task 3
 If I had more time, I would have applied more efficient and better abstraction to the Furniture, Chair, Sofa, and CenterTable classes.
+It is to remove all the unnecessary methods from the Furniture class and add specific methods to the respective classes.
 I would have renamed all of my methods in the Room and ConsoleUI class.
+This would make my code more readable as I have used a lot of helper methods.
 I would have used SuppressWarnings rather than making helper methods everywhere I had to cut down method length.
-This would make my code more readable.
+This would also make my code more readable.
 I would also remove the PanelGUI class as it is of no use for now.
+I created it thinking that I might need it, but I apparently did not.
+Lastly, I would have applied the Liskov Substitution Principle, and made use of the composite, observer, and singleton patterns wherever necessary.